Cyronlee/zBoard/README.md

    - `circle_ci.config.js`
    - `zendesk.config.js`
    - `kanban.config.js`
+   - `owner_rotation.config.js`
+     - If you'd like to prepare data for owner rotation, create an ApiTable like this [link](https://apitable.com/share/shrvpzFE4CmCF59ygUbaW) or a GoogleSheet like this [link](https://docs.google.com/spreadsheets/d/15txMkkkWBgxS7PCpInC3NBg9kaEi-ZhHjdALNRV-5G8/edit?usp=sharing)
 4. Copy `.env.example` to be `.env`, and set the values
 5. Run with development mode
    ```bash